Shards-Tech/Device/README.md

     end,

     Phone = function()
-        -- Do phone related stuff.
+        -- Do phone related stuff, but its unreachable on Computer environment. end,
-    end,
 })
 ```